 Is It Cake? doesn’t win you over, particularly with the bakers, or wanting to eat the cakes, or the host, or the format.

-And yet it just about continues to be watchable because the artistry involved in making these bafflingly realistic cakes is ceaselessly stunning.
+And yet it just about continues to be watchable because, like Making Fun, the artistry involved in making these bafflingly realistic cakes is ceaselessly stunning.
 That isn’t a wooden duck.
 This isn’t a chess set.
 The coconut is not so.
 They are all CAKE.
 How?!

 Is It Cake? shows you how.
 Despite stringing together 10-second internet bliss into a laboured 40-minute gameshow it just about manages to come out of the oven and fill your nose with that heady smell of wonder.